Wendy Hall: Career

+These systems used a separate server to hold a linkbase and recorded links from anchor points within a Word or pdf document, similar to Vannevar Bush’s original vision of hypertext documents.
+This linkbase could then be updated and maintained as a separate database to create a separate, flexible overlay for any document.

-Hall was appointed the University's first female professor of engineering in 1994.
-She then served as Head of the School of Electronics and Computer Science from 2002–07.
+Hall was appointed the university's first female professor of engineering in 1994.
+She then served as Head of the School of Electronics and Computer Science from 2002 to 2007.

 In 2006, along with Tim Berners-Lee, Nigel Shadbolt and Daniel Weitzner, Hall became a founding director of the Web Science Research Initiative (WSRI).
 Now known as the Web Science Trust, the WSRI was originally a collaboration between the University of Southampton (ECS) and MIT (CSAIL) which aimed to coordinate and support the study of the World Wide Web.
-The WSRI's activities helped to formally establish the concept of Web Science, and Hall is now Executive Director of the Web Science Trust.
+The WSRI's activities helped to formally establish the concept of Web Science, and Hall is now executive director of the Web Science Trust.

-Hall was President of the British Computer Society from 2003-04 and of the Association for Computing Machinery from 2008-10.
+Hall was President of the British Computer Society from 2003 to 2004 and of the Association for Computing Machinery from 2008 to 2010.
 Since 2014, she has served as a Commissioner for the Global Commission on Internet Governance.

 In 2017, Hall was appointed Regius Professor of Computer Science at the University of Southampton.

-In 2020 Hall was appointed as Chair of the Ada Lovelace Institute by the Nuffield Foundation – the organisation's independent funder, succeeding Alan Wilson.
+In 2020, she was appointed as Chair of the Ada Lovelace Institute by the Nuffield Foundation – the organisation's independent funder, succeeding Alan Wilson.

-Since 2022, Dame Wendy has been the Editor-in-Chief of Royal Society Open Science and served as the Chair of the Royal Society Publishing Board from 2017 to 2022.
+Since 2022, Hall has been the Editor-in-Chief of Royal Society Open Science and served as the Chair of the Royal Society Publishing Board from 2017 to 2022.